C3viche/Knight-s-Tour/README.md

 cd Heuristic
 ./knights_tour_op.exe
 ```
-or
+OR
 ```
 cd Bruteforce
 ./knights_tour.exe
 ```
-3. The following input is required for each.
+3. The following input is required for each:

     ### Heuristic Solution (RECOMMENDED)